liaoq/weightsymmetry/README.md

-# weightsymmetry
-How Important is Weight Symmetry in Backpropagation
+How Important is Weight Symmetry in Backpropagation (2015) Liao, Qianli, Joel Z. Leibo, and Tomaso A. Poggio.
+"How important is weight symmetry in backpropagation?."
+AAAI.
+2016.

 Paper PDFs: